Best Free Field Service Software in 2026 (Actually Free, Not Freemium)

 - GorillaDesk: 14-day free trial, then $49+/month

-These are real free trials — you get full access, no credit card required upfront.
-Use them to test which paid platform fits before committing.
+These are real free trials.
+You get full access and no credit card upfront.
+Test them to find the best fit before paying.

-If you’re truly bootstrapping and need to start at $0, here’s a working stack:
+If you’re starting at $0, here’s a working setup:

 | Function | Tool | Cost |